mainawycliffe/devfest-chrome-build-in-ai-workshop/README.md

 - Check AI availability in the browser
 - Initialize AI sessions with custom system prompts
 - Stream AI responses in real-time
-- Process images for OCR (Optical Character Recognition)
+- Improve text with grammar checking, polishing, shortening, and elaborating
-- Improve text with grammar checking, polishing, and more
+- Process user input with on-device AI for privacy-focused text enhancement

 ## 🎯 Learning Objectives